 A Starling account can be opened in less than 5 minutes, by downloading the app and popping in a few details.
 They will then send the card through the post within a few days.

 By the time I have allocated the money for my bills, savings and yearly expenses, all that is left is money available for spending each month.
 I set up a standing order to transfer a monthly amount over into my spending account just after payday.
 If you want to make this even simpler to manage, then you could transfer across a weekly amount for spending instead.

-I use Monzo for my spending account., and if you sign up using this link, we both get a free fiver.
-Like Starling, it's app based, and easy to open directly from the app, and the card will arrive in the post a few days afterwards.
+I use Monzo and like Starling, it's app-based, easy to open directly from the app, and the card will arrive in the post a few days afterwards.

 In Monzo, I can set a monthly budget, with categories such as groceries, transport, personal care, entertainment and eating out.
 Each time I spend Monzo automatically categorises my transactions, though it can be easily adjusted if I want to change categories.
 I can then easily see how much I am spending in each area and compare my budgeted amount with my actual spending.